Finding the perfect coffee machine for your particular requires can be like finding a needle in a haystack, there are such a huge number of options!

 Check Price – Amazon UK

-This is among the best selling American coffee machines in the UK at the moment, and I can see why – it’s extremely cheap, and seems to have some decent features for the cost.
+This is among the best selling American coffee machines in the UK at the moment, and I can see why – it’s very cheap, and seems to have some decent features for the cost.

 Check Price – Amazon UK

-It comes with a travel cup, so if you’re looking for a machine to produce a travel cup full of coffee for when you’re heading out of the door, this is what this machine is aimed at, though you can use it for normal cups, too.
+It comes with a travel cup, so if you’re looking for a machine to produce a travel cup full of coffee for when you’re heading out of the door, this is what this machine is aimed at, even though you can use it for normal cups, too.
 So you could have this on your desk, for example, to keep you caffeinated while working.

 Check Price – Amazon UK